1. How do I get to the boat?

 Most islands have at least one ATM.
 However, many shops and restaurants will not accept payments by card.
-Therefor, we recommend you to always carry at least two days of cash with you.
+Therefore, we recommend you to always carry at least two days of cash with you.

 14.How is the mobile network connection on the water?

 Greece has one of the best mobile network in Europe!
-Apart for some rare exceptions, you will permanently have connection.
+Apart from some rare exceptions, you will permanently have connection.

 15. Is there Wi-Fi on the boat?

 Since roaming is free within Europe, and most of our guests are Europeans, we do not have Wi-Fi on board.
-Although, Wi-Fi routers can be rented separately.
-In case you would need one, we recommend you to inform us a few weeks in advance as they are easily sold out.
+However, Wi-Fi routers can be rented separately.
+In case you needed one, we recommend you to inform us a few weeks in advance as they are easily sold out.

 16.How much storage space do we have for personal belongings?